Nathan Trott

-Career
+Club career

 Born in Bermuda, Trott joined Valencia's academy in Spain as an outfield player, after being spotted at a satellite academy ran by Valencia at Saltus Grammar School.
 Trott transitioned to a goalkeeper on international duty with Bermuda under-15's after an injury to Ajai Daniels.
 Upon his return to Bermuda, Trott joined North Village Rams.
 In January 2016, Trott joined West Ham United on the recommendation of Clyde Best, and he signed a new four-year contract with the club in March 2019.

 Trott moved on loan to AFC Wimbledon in June 2019.
 He made his debut on 17 August in a 1–1 home draw with Accrington Stanley.

 On 23 January 2021, Trott made his debut, as a substitute, for West Ham in a 4–0 FA Cup win against Doncaster Rovers.

-In July 2021 he moved on loan to French club Nancy.
-In August 2022 he moved on loan to Danish club Vejle.
+In July 2021, he moved on loan to French club Nancy.
+In August 2022, he moved on loan to Danish club Vejle.
+In June 2023, his loan deal was extended for another year.

+On 22 June 2024, Trott joined Danish club Copenhagen for an undisclosed fee, signing a four-year contract.
+He made his debut for the club in the opening game of the season against Lyngby Boldklub and kept a clean sheet, in a 2-0 win.
+After the match, manager Jacob Neestrup praised his debut performance.

+On 6 August 2025 Trott joined Cardiff City on loan.